Last Updated on September 16, 2020 by Creative Parenting

 So, let’s dive into some ideas that’ll help demystify how to discipline your toddler.

-So, the first signs our son showed of starting to challenge authority began around the 1.5 year mark.
-We started having a conversation with him that went like this:
+So, the first signs our son showed of starting to challenge authority began around the 1.5-year mark.

 Us: “Sweetie, step down from there.”